sabbirsam/wp-error-log/readme.txt

 After activating the plugin navigate to your Admin Dashboard > WP Error Log > Activate the plugin.
 Active the debug log from Dashboard and enjoy receiving instant error while generate in website

+== Frequently Asked Questions ==
+= Do I need to manually define WP_DEBUG PHP constant = No, manual definition of the WP_DEBUG PHP constant is not necessary.
+Instead, you can directly add or modify it from the plugin dashboard page

+== Changelog ==
 = 1.0.0 - =
 - Initial stable release